 4. Layer everything in the casserole dish, ending with a sprinkle of parmesan.

 5. Bake in the oven for 30 minutes.

 Can You Freeze This?

 Yes, you can!
-I like to store individual portions for easy-to-reheat freezer meals — toss a little extra cheese and some freshly chopped basil on top before reheating for bonus points and flavor.
+I like to store individual portions for easy-to-reheat freezer meals–toss a little extra cheese on top before reheating, and sprinkle your warm slice with freshly chopped basil.

 Cauliflower Baked ZitiPrint Recipe Pin Recipe